Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT: Related Work

 \subsection{Blockchain-based Insurance}

 Given the promising potential of blockchain technology, the insurance industry has established B3i (Blockchain Insurance Industry Initiative) and blockchain-based insurance platforms with reusable insurance models \cite{b3i}.
 These platforms often leverage external data accessed via oracle services, such that smart contracts can validate insurance conditions automatically and approve claims without human intervention.
 For instance, Etherisc provides flight delay insurance \cite{Etherisc} by tracking flight statuses automatically.
-Other blockchain-based insurance products are offered in healthcare, agriculture, digital wallet security and logistics \cite{jha2021blockchain, qi2020scalable}.
 But the extant systems rely on {\em weak} privacy protection approaches: \begin{enumerate} \item {\em Pseudo-anonymity}: Insurees generate pseudo-anonymous identifiers whenever they interact with smart contracts on blockchain.
 However, this approach can be easily deanonymized \cite{biryukov2019deanonymization} by tracing transaction connections through exchanges.
 Additionally, it does not conceal sensitive blockchain data from public scrutiny.

 \item {\em Permissioned Blockchain}: Insurance applications can be deployed on permissioned blockchain with limited accessibility of sensitive data \cite{he2018toward}, and managed by Attribute-Based Access Control (ABAC).
 However, limiting accessibility also reduces accountability and transparency.
 Also, users' private data can still be accessible to others who interact with the same insurance smart contracts.